wfaguy/functions/readme.md

 ## stripLastXChars

-strips that last x chars from a string
+Strip the last x characters from a string

 Example
 * text : volume